DuckyDuckerson/qbot/README.md

 ## Platforms
 ====================

+Currently this bot is being tested only on linux.
+I test on a debian based raspberry pi 4.
+Then I deploy it on an Arch based server in the cloud.
-The bot is currently running on Arch linux, but it should work on any platform that supports docker.
+This should work on anything that supports docker.

-The bot is still a mess, but I am working on it.
-Slowly improving it.
+But I am not testing on MacOs or windows.